SunLin19/guanjunjian.github.io/_posts/2017-12-14-study-16-cgroup-cls_cgroup_classify.md

 	 * would lead to false results.
 	 *
 	 * This test assumes that all callers of dev_queue_xmit() explicitly
-	 * disable bh.
+	 * disable bh（下半部）.
 Knowing this, it is possible to detect softirq based
 	 * calls by looking at the number of nested bh disable calls because
 	 * softirqs always disables bh.
 	 */
+	//判断当前是否正在执行softirq handler
 	if (in_serving_softirq()) {
 		struct sock *sk = skb_to_full_sk(skb);